On Choosing Sagada as a Destination

 EVERY SPOT IS WORTH IT.
 Trekking to the beautiful Bomod-Ok Falls takes about 2 and a half hours from main jump-off point and about 2 hours back.
 Also, it will take you about 45 minutes of daunting trek to the Hanging Coffins from the Eco Valley Entrance.
 It was muddy, slippery, tiring, and life-threatening, but each spot was worth the sweat.

 DINING IS AN ACTIVITY ITSELF.
 If you are into peace and serenity, then Sagada is the place for you.
 Though restaurants are not strategically located beside each other, each dining place has its own specialty.
 Check out Log Cabin for posh Western Cuisine (review on this on a separate post).
 Also try Masferre for pastries and breads and the famous Yoghurt House to try Sagada’s finest desserts and authentic Yoghurt.
 Lemon Pie House is also a pride of Sagada together with Sagada Brew.
 But then again, dining is always better with good company.
-Saying hi to all the new friends we’ve met during this trip.
+Saying hi to all the new friends I’ve met during this trip.

 IT WILL TEACH YOU AN EXTREME LESSON ON PATIENCE.
 Whether it’s the long ride, or the tiresome treks, or the freezing water pouring from your shower, you have to endure.
 Good things don’t come easily.
 It takes time to achieve what’s worthy.
 Amazing things happen to those who are patient.
 Keep calm and carry on.